ErpNetDocs/winclient/introduction/workspace-customization/default-values.md

 # Default values - set and delete

-The <b>Default values</b> help you with data input.
+The <default values help you with data input.
 Once you set them, they will automatically load and you can change them later on if you need to.
 To set the default values, enable the *Customize current view* mode.

 ## Setting default values